antmicro/ros-tracking-nodes-policy-examples/README.md

 The sample sequence is shown in the `sample-dataset` directory.

-Firstly, run roscore in a separate shell:
+To begin, run roscore in a separate shell:
 ```
 source devel/setup.bash
 roscore